-Milwaukee is currently in Phase 4.2 of the Moving Milwaukee Forward Safely plan.
-Restrictions in this order include:
+Milwaukee is currently in Phase 4.4 of the Moving Milwaukee Forward Safely Plan.
+Due to positive momentum with gating criteria some restrictions have been lightened.
+Updates in this order include:

 For resources on the vaccine phases in place in Wisconsin, where and when you will be able receive a vaccine in Milwaukee, and other resources, visit HealthyMKE.